-The College has appointed the Dean of Institutional Effectiveness, in collaboration with the Dean of Student Success, to oversee the investigation and resolution of all reports related to sexual and gender-based harassment, including sexual assault, and to assure the College's compliance with Title IX.
+The College has appointed the Dean of Institutional Effectiveness, in collaboration with the Dean of Student Success, to oversee the investigation and resolution of all reports related to harassment and discrimination and to assure the College's compliance with Title IX.
 The Dean of Student Success and/or Dean of Institutional Effectiveness are available to provide information about resources, interim measures, and options for investigation and resolution under this policy as well as provide assistance in notifying law enforcement.